fvaleri/strimzi-debugging/sessions/001/README.md

 Context "default/api-cluster-8z6kz-8z6kz-sandbox425-opentlc-com:6443/opentlc-mgr" modified.
 ```

-Create the OLM subscription, that will install the Streams custom resource definition and trigger the Streams operator
+Then, create the OLM subscription, which installs the Streams custom resource definitions (CRDs) and triggers the
+Streams cluster operator (CO) deployment.
+CRDs extend the built-in OpenShift resources and add new capabilities.
+The CO
-deployment at the cluster level.
-By default, this will reconcile `Kafka` resources in all namespaces.
+is installed in the `openshift-operators` namespace and, by default, watches for new `Kafka` resources in all
+namespaces.
+CRDs are cluster wide resources, you can't deploy multiple operator versions running on the same OpenShift
+cluster, unless their CRDs are fully compatible, which is not guaranteed.

 ```
 $ kubectl create -f sessions/001/sub.yaml